 Building capacity and raising awareness for safeguarding archaeological assets

-Throughout this project, customized training in both risk management and rescue will address the specific needs of regional museums to safeguard archaeological heritage and prepare them for emergency measures, which will result in tangible outcomes for safeguarding the local archaeological assets.
+This project will produce and administer an online training course in risk management and rescue preparedness.
+This will address the needs of regional museums to safeguard archaeological heritage and prepare them for emergency measures.

-In addition to this, a number of initiatives will take place for antiquities collectors, journalists and the media to raise awareness of the cultural heritage and the long-term impact of looting and illicit trade.
+In addition, a number of initiatives will take place for antiquities collectors, journalists and the media to raise awareness of the cultural heritage and the long-term impact of looting and illicit trade.
 An ‘‘ask an expert’’ system for fast fact-checking will be established to improve the quality and accuracy of reporting related to archaeology.

 Finally, a nation-wide survey to map public perceptions and value of heritage, a first for the country, will be conducted.
 Its results will lead to workshops for heritage professionals and local authorities that involve using heritage assets to build economic and social capital in communities and will also contribute to better protection and appreciation of archaeological assets in Turkey.